jaharris/jaharris.github.io/content/authors/jesse/_index.md

 I am an organizer for the California Meeting on Psycholinguistics (CAMP), and hosted the inaugural meeting at [UCLA in 2017](https://sites.google.com/view/camp-ucla2017/home).
 [CAMP 2018](https://sites.google.com/view/camp-usc2018/) was held at the University of Southern California.
 [CAMP 2019](https://sites.google.com/view/camp-ucsc/) was held at UC Santa Cruz.
 [CAMP 2021](https://sites.google.com/view/camp-2021/home) was held virtually at UC Irvine.

-As a person who stutters, I'm proud to serve on the Board of Directors of the [Stuttering Scholarship Alliance](https://stutteringalliance.org/), a non-profit dedicated to facilitating access to acceptance-based speech therapy to people in underserved communities, as well as providing resources on disability rights for students who stutter and education for speech-language pathologists in training.
+As a person who stutters, I'm proud to serve on the Board of Directors of the [Stuttering Scholarship Alliance](https://stutteringalliance.org/), a non-profit dedicated to facilitating access to high-quality, client-centered speech therapy to people in underserved communities, as well as providing resources on disability rights for students who stutter and education for speech-language pathologists in training.

 Finally, I regularly participate in the Psycholinguistics / Neurolinguistics Seminar; the current schedule may be found [here](https://linguistics.ucla.edu/psy-sem-schedule/).